E10 - Elective data > Courses Action: Constraints

 6. Lines

 Example: 11FOM is running 2 classes, and there are four classes running of 11GMA.
-The school wants to run both 11FOM classes in any line that also has a 11GMA class.
+The school wants to run both 11FOM classes in any line that also has 11GMA class.
 This can be simply entered in the VLink field of the Courses screen, as the constraint is consistent for all classes of the course.

 However, if the school wanted to force only one of the two 11FOM classes to run in a line that had 11GMA, the Constraints table needs to be used.